MonashBEST-Engineering/KnowledgeTransfer/content/index.md

 ---
-title: Welcome to the Knowledge Transfer Site
+title: Welcome to the Monash BEST Knowledge Transfer Website
 ---

 # 👋 Welcome

-This site is built with [Quartz 4](https://quartz.jzhao.xyz) and hosted on GitHub Pages.

-- Browse the latest notes
-- Explore topics using tags
-- See when pages were last updated

-🚀 Get started by exploring the notes or reading [About](/about).
+All learning elements for **Monash BEST**, including reports, notes, and resources, are collected here for easy access and knowledge sharing.